dansmyers/Simulation/Challenge-Projects/1-Baccarat.md

 4. If the player hand has a point value of 0-5, the dealer will give a third card to to the player hand.
 The player hand stands on a 6 or 7.

 5. The rules for the banker are more complex.
 If the player stood with two cards, the banker follows the same rules as the player: hit on 0-5 and stand on 6-7.
 If the player did take a third card, the banker acts according to the following tableau:

     - If the banker total is 2 or less, then the banker draws a card, regardless of what the player's third card is.
     - If the banker total is 3, then the banker draws a third card unless the player's third card was an 8.
     - If the banker total is 4, then the banker draws a third card if the player's third card was 2, 3, 4, 5, 6, 7.
     - If the banker total is 5, then the banker draws a third card if the player's third card was 4, 5, 6, or 7.
     - If the banker total is 6, then the banker draws a third card if the player's third card was a 6 or 7.
     - If the banker total is 7, then the banker stands.

+6. At the end